TBC Guide for Shaman Tank Spec “Warden”

 To successfully gather groups I recommend to do it yourself.
 If you will be successfully tanking dungeons for some time, it’s possible to gather tanking reputation on your server and get invited more frequently.

 Try to get into guild which is interested in trying new things.
 Most likely you wont be able to get into PUG raids.
 But with enough server reputation you may pursuade your guild or even PUGs to off-tank some adds and trash in raids.
+There are a number of wardens in classic that have done just this and have regular spots in server SR/GDKP runs as OT.

 It’s always good idea to bring stoneshield and defensive potions.